redis/redis-doc/docs/manual/cli.md

     $ cat /tmp/output.txt
     8

-Notice that `(integer)` was omitted from the output since `redis-cli` detected the output was no longer written to the terminal.
+Note that `(integer)` is omitted from the output because `redis-cli` detects the output is no longer written to the terminal.
 You can force raw output even on the terminal with the `--raw` option:

     $ redis-cli --raw INCR mycounter